Kindergarten Readiness Act of 2010: SB 1381

 Where do I register my child for TK?

-Transitional kindergarten registration will take place during the regular kindergarten registration period at each of the elementary schools in the District.
+Transitional kindergarten registration will take place during the regular kindergarten registration period, which starts February 24, 2014.
+Applications for TK are available at the District Office.

 Transitional kindergarten is optional.
 Parents wishing to keep children at home or in private kindergarten programs will need to check the new age requirements for kindergarten/first grade.
 Putting your child in private kindergarten programs will not automatically allow him/her to go on to first grade if the child does not meet the new age requirements.